Sanix-Darker/ogramcloud-cli-client/README.md

 # OgramCloud-CLI-client

-This is just an implementation of a python client for [OgramCloud](https://ogramcloud.com)
+This is CLI interface for the free UNLIMITED STORAGE of [OgramCloud](https://ogramcloud.com)/[Source-code](https://github.com/Sanix-Darker/ogramcloud) service.

 ## Production-Setup